PDXChinese/pdxchinese.github.io/_communities_mandarin/00bsd_hopeccs.md

 ## Educating for Global Fluency

 Hope Chinese Charter School (HCCS) is a public charter school that provides a Mandarin Chinese immersion education to elementary school students.
 HCCS, located in the Beaverton School District, is currently offering grades K-8.

-## Chinese AP Test

-Hope Chinese Charter School opens up exam opportunities to students from other schools who otherwise would not have access.
-Students interested in registering can contact Principal Mi directly at marilyn.mi@hopeccs.org.